PlayQ/unity-uitest-tool/README.md

 About
 ---------------------

 This `Test Tool` simplifies testing of `Unity` games and makes possible to run tests on mobile devices.
-It's based on [NUnit](http://nunit.org) plugin built-in in `Unity`.
+It's based on methods, atributes and logs, simular to [NUnit](http://nunit.org).

 ### Instalation

-Just copy `UITestTools` folder and past wherever you want in `Assets` folder of your project.
+Just copy `UITestTools` folder and paste wherever you want in `Assets` folder of your project.

 ### Flow Recorder